John Morgan (lawyer): 2020 Florida Amendment 2

+Personal life

+Morgan met his wife, Ultima Degnan, while studying law.
+They were married in May 1982.
+Morgan and Degnan have four children.

 Philanthropy and other ventures

 He is a real estate investor who has purchased land, hotels, restaurants, and shopping centers.
 Forbes estimates Morgan and his family are worth at least $1.5 billion.

-Morgan and his wife, Ultima Ann Degnan, were among major donors and fundraisers behind the opening of Boys Town Orlando and Annunciation Catholic Academy in Altamonte Springs.
+Morgan and his wife, Ultima Ann Morgan, were among major donors and fundraisers behind the opening of Boys Town Orlando and Annunciation Catholic Academy in Altamonte Springs.
 In 2013, Morgan and his wife donated $2 million to the Second Harvest Food Bank of Central Florida.
 In 2015, the Morgans pledged $1 million toward a $7.4 million Harbor House domestic abuse shelter.
 Among other donations are $1 million to the UF law school; and $1 million to the homeless aid nonprofit Community Resource Network; $2 million to help build the Second Harvest Food Bank's central warehouse; and $1 million toward a new Harbor House domestic violence shelter.

 Morgan is the founder of WonderWorks Attraction, PMP Marketing Group, ClassAction.com, and Abogados.com.
 He is a partner in the legal software company Litify.

 In 2015, the Morgans donated $1 million to Harbor House of Central Florida to support the creation of a domestic violence shelter named the Morgan & Morgan Home - A Safe Haven for Families.